LOCHOV/Cloud2CSV/README.md

-# Public Cloud API Scripts - WORK IN PROGRESS
+# Public Cloud API Scripts

-Here you can find several public cloud API and CLI scripts for **AWS**, **GCP** and **Azure** cloud.
-Hope it might help you get some ideas :)
+## This project is still work in progress and some functions might not be fully functioning yet...

-You will find scripts to dump configuration data from your cloud environments and generate CSV/XLSX reports.
-You can export the following data with help of them.
+Here you can find several public cloud API scripts for **AWS**, **GCP** and **Azure** cloud.
+These scripts are mainly oriented to listing cloud resources into CSV/XLSX files in order to gain quick insights into your assets.

-## Technical requirements:
+### CLI Requirements:

   - **AWS**:
       - read-only access to AWS via a IAM-Role (assume-role) or IAM-User